 • Please bring your own Bible to Church and take it with you again.

 • There will be limited designated seats in the main Church.

 • There will be overflow seating designated in the School Room which you may have to use if the main Church is full.

-• Please keep two metres apart whilst queueing to come in at the front of the Church.
+• Please keep two metres (or six & half feet) apart whilst queueing to come in at the front of the Church.

 • Please leave reasonably promptly at the end of the service not to block the aisle for others wishing to leave.